Sabrinas Organizing

 Below are the products I have reviewed.

-• AT-A-GLANCE® Academic 2025 Monthly Wall Calendar, Large, 15 ½" x 22 ¾" (Affiliate)
+• AT-A-GLANCE® Academic 2025-2026 Monthly Wall Calendar, Large, 15 ½" x 22 ¾" (Affiliate)

-• AT-A-GLANCE® Harmony 2025 Weekly Monthly Planner, Denim, Medium, 7" x 8 ¾" (Affiliate)
+• AT-A-GLANCE® Harmony 2025-2026 Weekly Monthly Planner, Denim, Medium, 7" x 8 ¾" (Affiliate)

 Wall-Mounted Family Planner Tips

 Being a working mom doesn't mean she needs to do everything for the kids.
 When they reach 8 or 9, they can write about their activities on the family calendar.
 Getting kids involved and teaching them about how to add tasks to the family calendar will show them what they and everyone else need to do on which day.
-A large wall-mount calendar will help you with this learning lesson.
+An extensive wall-mount calendar will help you with this learning lesson.

-Where to place the wall-mounted family planner?
+Where should the wall-mounted family planner be placed?

 A giant calendar can fit on any kitchen wall for easy access.
-Pick where everyone can see and write on it and near where other things are stored.
+Pick a place where everyone can see and write on it, and near where other things are stored.
 It can even be in a mud room where they may place their backpacks.
 I've had a client who created a customized drawer for a large planner like this one because she didn't want it out in the open for every guest to see.

 Wall Mount Family Planning Tips